Ground state connectivity of local Hamiltonians: Introduction

 \begin{theorem}[See Theorem~\ref{thm:nexpcomplete} for a formal statement] \succgscon~for exponentially large $m$ (i.e. for exponentially many local unitaries $U$) and $l=1$ (i.e. $1$-qubit unitaries) is \class{NEXP}-complete. \end{theorem} As Theorem~\ref{thm:informalnexpcomplete} follows from techniques similar to Theorems~\ref{thm:informalqcmacomplete} and~\ref{thm:informalpspacecomplete}, we give only a proof sketch of it in Section~\ref{sect:GSCON_nexp}.

 We remark that the choices of $m$ and $l$ above are key to our results.
 For example, Theorem~\ref{thm:informalqcmacomplete} holds for any constant $l\geq 2$ (see remarks after its proof); however, for $l\in \omega(\log N)$ (for $N$ the input size) the problem is likely no longer in QCMA, as the prover cannot send a classical description of each local unitary.
 Similarly, attempting to extend Theorem~\ref{thm:informalpspacecomplete} by setting $l=2$ appears problematic, as then any intermediate state in the unitary evolution seems to require exponential space to represent.
-This latter problem is, however, in NEXP.
-We thus conjecture that it is actually NEXP-complete.
+This {modified} problem (i.e. Theorem~\ref{thm:informalpspacecomplete} with $l=2$) is, however, in NEXP, {and we conjecture} it to be NEXP-complete.

 \paragraph{Proof techniques.} Our results rely on a new technical lemma called the Traversal Lemma, as well as the use of $\epsilon$-nets and $\epsilon$-pseudo-nets (also known as \emph{improper covering sets}).
 We now outline the proof techniques behind Theorem~\ref{thm:qcmacomplete} (QCMA-completeness) in more detail; using similar ideas, Theorems~\ref{thm:pspacecomplete} (PSPACE-completeness) and~\ref{thm:nexpcomplete} (NEXP-completeness) follow analogously.